DasAng/DasAng.github.io/content/blog/warhammer_mod.md

 When clicking on the icon, the game triggers events to the Lua script, signaling that a UI component has been clicked, allowing us to identify the targeted unit.
 However, this method bypasses the database parameter settings, such as range, as all control is managed exclusively through Lua scripts.

+We might be stretching the function beyond its original design as intended by the game developers, but it's the only approach that provides us with the necessary outcome.

 Now that we've established a method for identifying our enemy target via Lua scripting, let's delve into the specifics of the implementation.

 ### Script structure